Trump discusses economic relations and ‘good offices’ with Swiss president

 However, Maurer said that Iran and Venezuela were not the main subjects of the meeting.
 President Trump is open to discussion on a free trade agreement, Maurer said.
 Both countries were committed to reaching a deal faster than the European Union.
 The Swiss president acknowledged that a free trade agreement was a complex matter and that Switzerland was not at the top of the US list.

 "But I sensed that that was what they wanted.
 I don't think Mr Trump is concerned about details.
-But he is positive about that and I assume that his negotiators will notice that as well," he said.
+But he is positive and I assume that his negotiators will notice that as well," he said.

+On how he found Trump as a person, Maurer told Swiss public television SRFexternal link that the US president had left a good impression, of being open, constructive and curious.
+"Rather different to what you hear about in the media, I thought," Maurer said.
+"You can get along with him."